 - The software that adjusts text size is not perfect (and probably never will be).

 Let’s say that in your usual seating position, your eyes are roughly 2 feet from the screen, and at that distance, you can read 1/8″ tall text comfortably.
 For people with better eyesight, that may be 1/10″ tall text.
 For elderly people, that may be 1/4″.
-It certainly varies from person to person, but you can find a value that works for most users.
+It certainly varies from person to person, but the point is there is a common value that works for most users.

-The software running on laptops is aware of this problem, and adjusts how many pixels it uses to display the same text accordingly so that the text is appropriately sized for the user to read comfortably on all kinds of laptop screens.
+The software running on laptops is aware of this problem, and adjusts how many pixels it uses to display the same text accordingly so that the text is appropriately sized for the user to read comfortably on all sizes of laptop screens.
 This process is called “scaling”.
-Let’s look at a simple example of how scaling works.
+Let’s work through at a simple example of how scaling works.

 Take Apple’s 13-inch MacBook Pro (MBP) for example.
 The old 13-inch MBP has a resolution of 1280*800.
 The new 13-inch MBP has a resolution of 2560*1600, i.e. twice as many pixels in each dimension.
 Because the screen size is unchanged at 13.3″, each pixel on the new MBP is half as tall and half as wide as on the old MBP.
 This means that, to display text of the same height, the new MBP needs twice as many pixels vertically as the old MBP, or 200% scaling.
 If a 1/8″ tall letter “A” needs 8 pixels vertically on the old MBP, the new MBP would now use 16 pixels.